Brockenhurst – Roydon Woods

 Continue the climb through Roydon Woods past some large oak trees and silver birch trees.
 As the path levels out you’ll see a crater in the ground to your right which was an old gravel extraction pit.
 At a crossroads in the bridleway with posts to Brockenhurst and Boldre, continue straight ahead.
 You’ll soon pass a private gateway for the manor and a cottage called The Lodge.

-The path drops down to a ford at the Lymington River.
+After 200m the path drops down to a ford at the Lymington River.
 There’s no need to get your feet wet as there is a small footbridge.

 Head up the hill through the woodland on a gravel path past a gate marked ‘private’ on the right.
 Continue straight ahead at the T junction with Newlands Copse on your left, following the sign for Dilton.